Reversible Poisson-Kirchhoff Systems: Proof of reversibility

-Formula~\eqref{eq:Phi-can} presents a decomposition of the expectation of $\Phi(\vad)$ in terms of the special parametrization $\tau_S$ defined in Section~\ref{sec:par-dyn}.
-However, this formula is, in fact, valid for any parametrization $\tau$ thanks to the following lemma:
+\paragraph{Change of parametrization.} Formula~\eqref{eq:Phi-can} presents a decomposition of the expectation of $\Phi(\vad)$ in terms of the special parametrization $\rho_S$ defined above.
+However, this formula is in fact valid for any parametrization $\rho$ thanks to the following lemma:

-\begin{lemma} Let $\tau$ and $\tau'$ denote two parametrizations of a skeleton $S$ with respective linear mappings $\mathfrak{D}_{S,\tau}$ and $\mathfrak{D}_{S,\tau'}$ from $\RR^d$ to $\RR^\l$.
+\begin{lemma} Let $\rho$ and $\rho'$ denote two parametrizations of a skeleton $S$ with respective linear mappings $\mathfrak{D}_{S,\rho}$ and $\mathfrak{D}_{S,\rho'}$ from $\RR^d$ to $\RR^\l$.
 We have

 \end{lemma}